Unimodal Multi-Task Fusion for Emotional Mimicry Intensity Prediction: Methodology

-The LSTM model is configured with a low dropout rate of 0.1 to minimize overfitting, a learning rate of 1e-4 using cosine decay for optimization, and we use Mean Squared Error (MSE) as loss.
-We train for 30 epochs with a batch size of 32 and use early stopping on validation to determine the best checkpoint.
+\paragraph{Implementation Details} In our method we unfreeze the Wav2Vec 2.0 model together with the pre-trained VAD module.
+To improve the generalisation of the LSTM a dropout of 0.1 serves as additional regularisation.
+We adopt a learning rate of 1e-4, applying cosine decay.
+For our loss function, we use Mean Squared Error (MSE) because initial experiments with Concordance Correlation Coefficient (CCC) loss and Pearson Correlation Loss did not yield performance improvements.
+The training process spans 30 epochs, incorporating early stopping with a batch size of 32.